-- 1. ADJUSTED INCOME: Annual Income less the following deductions, determined in accordance with HUD regulations (24 CFR §5.611): - A. \$480 for each Dependent; (Refer to definition) - B. \$400 for any Elderly or Disabled; (Refer to definition) - C. The sum of the following, to the extent the sum exceeds three percent of annual income: - 1) Unreimbursed medical expenses of any elderly family or disabled family; - 2) Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member of the family who is a person with disabilities) to be employed, but this allowance may not exceed the earned income received by family members who are 18 years of age or older who are able to work because of such attendant care of auxiliary apparatus; and - D. Any reasonable childcare expenses necessary to enable a member of the family to be employed or to further his or her education. - 2.
+- 1. ADJUSTED INCOME: Annual Income of Tenant Family less the following deductions, determined in accordance with HUD regulations (24 CFR §5.609): - A. \$480 for each Dependent or amount as determined by HUD; - B. \$525 or the amount as determined by HUD; - C. The sum of the following, to the extent the sum exceeds ten percent of annual income (hardship provisions available for until December 31, 2025): - 1) Unreimbursed medical expenses of any elderly family or disabled family; - 2) Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member of the family who is a person with disabilities) to be employed, but this allowance may not exceed the earned income received by family members who are 18 years of age or older who are able to work because of such attendant care of auxiliary apparatus; and - D. Any reasonable childcare expenses necessary to enable a member of the family to be employed or to further his or her education. - 2.
 AFFILIATED INDIVIDUAL: See definition in the Violence Against Women Act Policy. - 3.
 ALLOWANCES: Amounts added to or deducted from the household's annual income in determining adjusted annual income. - 4.
-ANNUAL INCOME (24 CFR 5.609): - A. Annual income means all amounts monetary or not, which: - 1) Go to, or on behalf of the family head or spouse (even if temporarily absent) or any other family member; or - 2) Are anticipated to be received from a source outside the family during the 12-month period following admission or annual reexamination effective date; and - 3) Which are not specifically excluded in paragraph C. of this section. - 4) Annual income also means amounts derived (during the 12-month period) from assets to which any member of the family has access. - If it is not feasible to anticipate a level of income over a 12-month period (e.g. seasonal or cyclic income), or MPHA believes that past income is the best available indicator of expected future income, MPHA may annualize the income anticipated for a shorter period, subject to a reexamination at the end of the shorter period.
+ANNUAL INCOME (24 CFR 5.609): - A. Annual income includes, with respect to the family: - All amounts, not specifically excluded in paragraph (B) of this section, received from all sources by each member of the family who is 18 years of age or older or is the head of household or spouse of the head of household, plus unearned income by or on behalf of each dependent who is under 18 years of age, and - 2) When the value of net family assets exceeds \$50,000 (which amount HUD will adjust annually in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers) and the actual returns from a given asset cannot be calculated, imputed returns on the asset based on the current passbook savings rate, as determined by HUD. - B. Annual income does not include the following: - Any imputed return on an asset when net family assets total \$50,000 or less (which amount HUD will adjust annually in accordance with the Consumer Price Index for Urban Wage Earners and Clerical Workers) and no actual income from the net family assets can be determined. - 2) The following types of trust distributions: - a) For an irrevocable trust or a revocable trust outside the control of the family or household excluded from the definition of net family assets under § 5.603(b):